silnrsi/FDBP/en-US/OpenType.md

 ## Lookup Orders

+(check the "Lookup orders" section in the "Font Construction Best Practices" google doc for relevant information)

 ## Language Tags

+(is the "OpenType language tag issues" section in the "Font Construction Best Practices" google doc relevant?)

 ## Feature Tags

 The OpenType specification provides for Layout Feature tables, each of which is identified by a 4-character tag.

+(is the "Selecting tags for features" section in the "Font Construction Best Practices" google doc relevant?)

 ## Stylistic Sets and Character Variants